The Claidi Journals: Wolf Star Rise

+Wolf Star Rise is the second book in The Claidi Journals and was published in 2000.

-Plot Summary
+Plot

 Claidi prepares for her wedding to Argul, and is living quite comfortably with the Hulta.
 While bathing with the other Hulta women, she is kidnapped by men from the City.
 After a long journey across a sea with two men, She arrives at a place called "The Rise".
 The palace is full of strange creatures and mechanical slaves; rooms move at their own will and create a maze.
 She is told that The prince Venarion Yllar Kaslem-Idoros has brought her there at what he thinks to be her own request.
 Venn was given a letter saying that her name 'Cladis', and is given to fits, rages, and inventing very convincing versions of her own life.
 After failing in an attempt to convince prince Venn that she is telling the truth, Venn makes the terrible decision to steal Claidi's book and read it.
 This enrages Claidi, but ultimately bonds the two characters and puts them on a level of trust.
 Venn tells Claidi everything she wants to know about the palace, and she learns a great deal about his mother Ustareth and her magic/science abilities.
 Ustareth left her son Venn when he was nine, and stopped speaking to him when he was two.
 After a while in the palace, Venn suggests the two take a journey to the library, to learn about Claidi's supposed mother, Twilight Star.
 When they finally arrive at the library, Venn gives Claidi Ustareth's diary.
 She discovers that Ustareth was sent to the Rise to create the jungle that is now spreading in the major cities.
 They also discover that the ring which Argul gave to Claidi has Ustareth's magical properties, and that Argul is Venn's brother.
 Venn creates a plan to get Claidi back to Argul and the Hulta, although Claidi starts to have feelings for Venn, she decides that she truly does love Argul and goes through with the plan to take Ustareth's ship, The Wolf Star, and search for the Hulta.